projectacrn/acrn-hypervisor/doc/glossary.rst

       hard real-time control OS such as Zephyr, VxWorks, or RT-Linux for soft or hard real-time control.
-There are three types of ACRN User VMs: pre-launched, post-launched standard, and post-launched real-time.  *(Historically, a User VM was also called a User OS, or simply UOS.
-You may still see these other terms used in the code and API interfaces.)*
+There are three types of ACRN User VMs: pre-launched, post-launched standard, and post-launched real-time.  *(Historically, a User VM was also called a User OS, or simply UOS.)*

    VM
    Virtual Machine